sparticlesteve/hep_cnn_benchmark/README.md

 ****************************

 ## Code Structure
-The main python training scripts are in `scripts`.
+The main python training scripts are in the top level directory.
 These scripts do the command line parsing, set up distributed training, and call the training loop.
-- `hep_classifier_tf_train.py` is for standard Tensorflow serial and distributed training.
+- `train.py` is for standard Tensorflow serial and distributed training.
-- `hep_classifier_tf_train_horovod.py` is for distributed Tensorflow training with Horovod.
+- `train_horovod.py` is for distributed Tensorflow training with Horovod.
-- `hep_classifier_tf_train_craype-ml.py` is for distributed Tensorflow training with the Cray ML plugin.
+- `train_crayml.py` is for distributed Tensorflow training with the Cray ML plugin.

 The CNN classifier model is defined in `networks/binary_classifier_tf.py` along with